llVladimirll/image-captioning/README.md

 1. Open the frontend in your browser
 2. Choose an image file and upload it
-3. The backend generates a caption via the model
+3. The backend generates a caption via the BLIP model
 4. Caption is displayed next to your image

 ---